ndamel-id/ndamel-id/README.md

 ### Hi there 👋
+This web intended for documentation keeping and sharing with others.

 <!--
 **ndamel-id/ndamel-id** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.